jlscs/FastNN/readme_en.md

 ```

 ### 4.1 For New Dataset
-**FastNN model library has supported direct access to dataset of tfrecord format**，and implements dataset pipeline based on TFRecordDataset for model training(utils/dataset_utils.py), helps to cover cost of sample preparing.
+**FastNN model library has supported direct access to dataset of tfrecord format**, and implements dataset pipeline based on TFRecordDataset for model training(utils/dataset_utils.py), helps to cover cost of sample preparing.
 In addition, data-spliting is not finely implemented, FastNN requires:
 * The number of training files can be divided by number of workers;
 * The number of samples among training files is even.